daehyeok-kim/daehyeok-kim.github.io/_pages/teaching.md

 ---

 * <a href="https://www.microsoft.com/en-us/teals">TEALS volunteer teacher</a>,
-  Intro to Computer Science, Selah High School, Fall 2020 -- present.
+  Intro to Computer Science, Selah High School, Fall 2020 -- present..

 * TA for Computer Networks (<a href="https://computer-networks.github.io/sp19/">15-441/641</a> at CMU),